blurdylan/CarND-P2-Traffic-Sign-Classifier/writeup.md

 0.0000 Speed limit (80km/h)

 ----------
-For the second image, The top five soft max probabilities were:
+For the second image, the model is 93.43% sure that this is a 60kmph speed limit, The top five soft max probabilities were:

 ----------
 0.9343 Speed limit (60km/h)